 The Git as the ‘source of truth’ for both infrastructure and application code speeds up deployment and reliability because any misstep is quickly identified.
 It’s then extremely easy to either roll-back the production state or update it from the Git.

 The automation of continuous deployment with an integrated feedback control loop significantly reduces the Mean Time to Deployment ratio.
-Weaveworks estimates that allows for the shipment of 30 to 100 times more changes per day, in the context of the average app entwicklung process.
+Weaveworks estimates that results in the shipment of 30 to 100 times more changes per day, in the context of the average software development process.
 The knock-on effect of that is development output should rise by a multiple of 2-3.

 A 200% to 300% boost to development output is a massive shot in the arm for productivity and perfectly illustrates just why GitOps is quickly attracting disciples.